 - Wanted final outcome

-Another good way to track your improvement is to list them out and check them when moving forward - Checklists
+Another good way to track your improvement is to use a Checklist in the updates section to list out your next steps and check them off when moving forward.

-If you have any further questions feel free to reach out to our customer success team at email@example.com.
-We are here for you
+If you have any further questions, feel free to reach out to our team at email@example.com.
+We're here for you!